277 days ago

 Best Time to Visit

-April–May (spring flowers, Navruz celebrations in March, comfortable temperatures) and September–October (golden autumn, harvest festivals, manageable heat).
+April–May and September–October.
 Avoid June–August (extreme heat, 40°C+ in Bukhara and Khiva).

 Top Experiences

-- Samarkand: Registan Square (three stunning madrasahs), Shah-i-Zinda necropolis, Gur-e-Amir mausoleum
+- Samarkand: Registan Square, Shah-i-Zinda necropolis, Gur-e-Amir mausoleum

-- Tashkent: Chorsu Bazaar, Hazrat Imam Ensemble, gorgeous Soviet-era metro stations
+- Tashkent: Chorsu Bazaar, Hazrat Imam Ensemble, Soviet-era metro stations

 - Ride the Afrosiyob high-speed train between cities (1.5 hours TAS–SQD)